lakshanthad/Seeed_WikiWeekly/May Week 4.md

 <p style="text-align:center;"><a href="https://wiki.seeedstudio.com/Grove-Temperature_Sensor_V1.2/#play-with-wio-terminal-ardupy"><img src="https://files.seeedstudio.com/wiki/Grove-Temperature_Sensor_V1.2/img/Ardupy-temp.png" alt="pir" width="700" height="auto"></a></p>

+### 7. Controlling Brightness of the LCD Backlight on Wio Terminal

+Now you can finally adjust the brightness of the LCD Backlight of the Wio Terminal, thanks to Kenta IDA for investing the time and effort to make this possible.
+Check [here](https://wiki.seeedstudio.com/Wio-Terminal-LCD-Basic/#controlling-brightness-of-the-lcd-backlight) to learn more.
+This can be useful to save some power in your portable projects while using a battery with Wio Terminal.

-### 7. ReSpeaker 2-Mics Pi HAT Support for NVIDIA Jetson Nano Developer Kit
+### 8. ReSpeaker 2-Mics Pi HAT Support for NVIDIA Jetson Nano Developer Kit

 ReSpeaker 2-Mics Pi HAT, which is a dual-microphone expansion board, has been there on Bazaar for a while and, we have added this Pi HAT support to the [NVIDIA Jetson Nano Developer Kit.](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/#get-started-with-nvidia-jetson-nano-series) In this way, you will be able to easily realize voice recogniztion projects with the NVIDIA Jetson Nano Developer Kit.

 <p style="text-align:center;"><a href="https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/#get-started-with-nvidia-jetson-nano-series"><img src="https://files.seeedstudio.com/wiki/ReSpeaker_2_Mics_Pi_HAT/JetsonNano-2MICS.png" alt="pir"  width="800" height="auto"></a></p>

-### 8. Windows 10 Drivers for ODYSSEY - X86J4105
+### 9. Windows 10 Drivers for ODYSSEY - X86J4105

 We have newly added all the necessary drivers when using the ODYSSEY - X86J4105 with windows 10 installed.
 This [driver package](https://wiki.seeedstudio.com/ODYSSEY-X86J4105/#resources) will be helpful if you are missing some drivers.